 Real Estate.
 Home sales in Maryland started to slow in 2005; prices began to substantively decline in 2008.
-More recently, the Maryland Realtors Association reports that the median price for a home sold in 2010 declined 4.1% from the median price in 2009, a marginal improvement compared to the 2009 year over year decline of 10.1%.
+More recently, the Maryland Realtors Association reports that the median price for a home sold in 2011 declined 7.0% from the median price in 2010.
 The construction industry has contracted as new home construction slowed significantly and commercial construction was unable to compensate.
 In addition, retail sales of items such as appliances and furniture, typically associated with a strong housing market remain depressed compared to pre-recession levels.